SheffieldML/GPmat/matlab/readme.txt

 Version 0.128
 -------------

+Fixed Viterbi alignment algorithm, thanks to Raquel Urtasun for pointing out the problems with it.

 Carl Henrik Ek added embeddings with maximum variance unfolding (landmark and normal) to the toolbox.
 Also several files modified by Carl to allow a single output dimension of a model to be manipulated.

 Version 0.127